p0lish/link-crawler/readme.md

 ## Python Link extractor

-Collect and save all href property from every page.
+Collect and save all href property from every subpages from a website.